The challenge

 A design system was build the same time to maintain the consistency between B2B and B2C.
 By moving beyond user satisfaction and focusing on behavioural economics, the redesign delivered measurable business value:

-Retention uplift: Day 30 retention increased from 35% to 45%, significantly impacting the Life Time Value of the cohort.
+Day 30 retention increased, significantly impacting the Life Time Value of the cohort.

-Trial-to-paid conversion: The commitment contract onboarding drove a 15% increase in trial conversions, directly contributing to annual recurring revenue.
+The commitment contract onboarding drove a x% increase in trial conversions, directly contributing to annual recurring revenue.

-Cultural Shift: The design team effectively deprecated vanity metrics (CSAT) in favour of north star retention metrics, aligning design directly with the P&L.
+The design team is effectively in favour of north star retention metrics, aligning design directly with the profit and loss statement.

 The challenge

-When I joined the team, the acquisition numbers were worth celebrating.
-Marketing was pouring users into the funnel, and sign-ups were at an all-time high.
-But when I pulled the cohort retention data for Day 30, the celebration stopped.
+When I joined the team, marketing was pouring users into the funnel, and sign-ups were at an all-time high.
+But when we pulled the cohort retention data for Day 30, we saw the challenge.

 65% of our learners were gone within a month, it's not bad in EdTech industry but insufficient for the company's growth targets.

 The prevailing theory in the product team was a usability issue.
 The belief was that if we just made the interface cleaner and the buttons brighter, people would stay.
-I suspected the problem was deeper.
+But the problem was deeper.

 Understanding the learners